BuddyForms/BuddyForms-Moderation/readme.txt

 == Changelog ==
 = 1.4.12 - 8 Mar 2021 =
+* Fixed error on action "Sent Message and Set post status to edit-draft" on post-rejection.
 * Tested up to 5.7

 = 1.4.11 - 12 Nov 2020 =